cda-tum/mqt-debugger/README.md

 ## References

-MQT Debug has been developed based on methods proposed in the following papers:
+MQT Debug has been developed based on methods proposed in a scientific paper that has not been released yet.

-TODO

 ## Acknowledgements